EDUCBA

 Advanced option 12

-“Advanced” provides us with the option to choose the decimal separator and the thousands separator.
+“Advanced” allows us to choose the decimal separator and the thousands separator.

 Separate text in Excel 13

 Next, we shall select the destination cell.
 Now, if we do not modify this, then it will overwrite the original column with “First Name”, the adjacent cell will become “Last Name”, and the cell adjacent to that will become “Age”.
-If we choose to keep the original column, we will need to mention a value here (which will be the next adjacent cell).
+If we keep the original column, we must mention a value here (the next adjacent cell).

 Separate text in Excel 14